 20 Great Techniques for Writing the Perfect Nonprofit Tagline

 A pitch-perfect tagline can be the foundation for all messages you create about your organization or program.
 A tagline is a punchy phrase consistently linked with your organization.
 It enhances your name by clarifying your work and making it relevant to your audience.
 It’s a powerful way to signify the brand promise your organization makes to the public.
-Here are some hints for making your next tagline sing.
+Here are some hints for making your next nonprofit tagline sing.

-Requirements of Great Taglines
+Requirements of a Great Nonprofit Tagline

 Be memorable.
 A tagline that’s easy to remember will help people connect with your mission.
 Make it bold and brief; it should pack an emotional punch.